Last updated on July 12, 2022

 A reference to the infamous Force of Will, Force of Negation is a powerhouse in the Modern format.
 There’s nothing else quite like it.
 It’s a testament of the effect of force cards; they’re pretty good at what they do.
 It only gets second because the free spell effect is only during your opponent’s turn, plus it only affects non-creature spells.
 But, honestly, that doesn’t make it bad.

 Second place is still respectable.
-If it wasn’t for the fact that the first-place card is the cream of the crop, Force of Negation would’ve been up there.
+If it wasn’t for the fact that the first-place card is the cream of the crop, this Negation would’ve been up there.

 The all-powerful, all-amazing, all-swan—